How to Give and Receive Feedback

 How to Give Feedback

 Giving feedback is a big responsibility.
 Whether on a specific piece of work or someone’s performance, you’re in a position of power.
-In contrast, the person receiving it is in a vulnerable state, so think carefully.
+In contrast, the person receiving it is feeling vulnerable, so think carefully.
 Do it seriously.
 Don’t be cavalier or random.

 1 Be Balanced

-It’s easy to focus in on the negatives when giving feedback.
-After all, this is where you’re looking to make improvements and it’s tempting to cut to the chase.
+It’s easy to focus on the negatives when giving feedback.
+After all, this is where you’re looking to improve and it’s tempting to cut to the chase.
 However, it’s important to be balanced.
-We have all have a negativity bias.
+We all have a negativity bias.
 We tend to hear and focus on negatives rather than positives.

 Therefore, people need to hear the good stuff as well as the more critical elements.
 Otherwise, it can feel like a destructive conversation.
 Usually, it’s best to start with the positives before moving on to the negatives.
 Some people like to end on a positive note as well.